State passes 700,000 cases with rise of 1,882; new deaths down to 10

 Palm Beach County remained at 1,342, third highest in the state behind Miami-Dade and Broward, after 5 the day before.
 On the Treasure Coast, St. Lucie stayed at 275, Martin at 142, Indian River at 116.
 Okeechobee has reported 26 deaths with its first two fatalities on July 25.

-With none of the 10 in South Florida, the total of 6,511 is 46.4 percent though the population only comprises 30 percent.
+With none of the 10 in South Florida, the total of 6,511 is 46.4 percent of the state figure though the population only comprises 30 percent.

 Cases in Florida are much lower than three months ago.